Home/Cookies and Tracking Guide/Website Analytics Detector

 • Treating first-party analytics labels as proof that the data flow is low risk.

-Related Tools and Guides
+Related Check Guides

 Frequently Asked Questions

-Why do sites use multiple analytics tools?+
+Why do sites run more than one analytics platform?+

 For deeper runtime checks, run the full privacy audit →